ormsolutions/NORMA/README.txt

 	BuildAll.bat - Main, Help, Setup, Tests
 	FirstTimeBuildAll.bat - DevTools, Main, Help, Setup, Tests

 To set the version of Visual Studio that NORMA is being built for, use the TargetVisualStudioVersion environment variable.
+The two supported values are:
+SET TargetVisualStudioVersion=v8.0
+SET TargetVisualStudioVersion=v9.0

-See the comments in SetupEnvironment.bat for the options that are available.
+See the comments in SetupEnvironment.bat for additional details on how the options are used.

+Notes on building and debugging with VS2008:
+The project files (.csproj, etc) are multitargeted to work correctly in either Visual Studio 2005 or 2008.
+However, the solution files (.sln) have slightly different formats in VS2005 and VS2008.
+If you open a VS2005 solution file in VS2008 then you will be prompted to upgrade. *.VS2008.sln files are provided as companions to all *.sln files for use in VS2008.
+However, the *.VS2008.sln files are not sufficient for successfully building in VS2008.

+You must set the TargetVisualStudioVersion to v9.0 to successfully target VS2008 from the VS2008 IDE.
+The easiest way to do this is to (after the initial batch files mentioned above have completed successfully) is with the following steps.
+You may want to put these steps into an easily accessible batch file.
+1) Open a Visual Studio 2008 Command Prompt
+2) SET TargetVisualStudioVersion=v9.0
+3) Navigate to your NORMA root code directory
+4) devenv ORMPackage.VS2008.sln

+To build from the command line for VS2008:
+1) Open a 'Visual Studio 2008 Command Prompt'
+2) Navigate to your NORMA root code directory
+3) Choose one of the batch files mentioned above, using the batch file ending in VS2008.bat (BuildVS2008.bat, etc)

+After getting a new drop, we recommend you use 'Build /t:Rebuild' (or BuildVS2008 /t:Rebuild) to update your files.

+You can build the VS2005 pieces using a VS2008 SDK installation (plus a handful of files) by defining the TargetVisualStudioVersion=v8.0 environment variable before running a *VS2008 batch file.
+The exact details of this approach are still being worked out, but you should only need to do this if you are building installation packages.